 5. Conclusion

-In conclusion, this exhaustive nationwide case-crossover study demonstrated a novel biphasic pattern in MI risk following exposure to lower air temperatures and cold spells, characterized by an initial transient reduction in risk at lags 0-1 days, followed by a significant increase in risk at lags 2-6 days.
+In conclusion, this exhaustive nationwide case-crossover study demonstrated that short-term exposures to lower air temperature and cold spells are associated with an increased risk of hospitalization for MI at lag 2-6 days.
 This delayed risk underscores the need for preventive interventions that consider this temporal window.
 Moreover, this finding suggests that individuals may be particularly vulnerable to acute cardiac events during periods of cold stress, whether stemming from common decreased temperatures or especially extreme meteorological deviations.
 As the ongoing progression of climate change continues to induce complex shifts in regional weather patterns, indirectly subjecting certain areas to further cooling and more temperature variability, the necessity to augment safeguards against common low temperatures and extreme cold to mitigate the risk of cold-induced cardiac hospitalizations in the future may become progressively important.

 Author contributions